Multiple sclerosis: Vitamin D and sunlight

-The prevalence of MS from a geographic standpoint resembles a gradient, with it being more common in people who live farther from the equator (e.g., those who live in northern regions of the world), although exceptions exist.
-As of 2019, the north–south gradient of incidence is still present and is increasing.
+The prevalence of MS shows a geographic gradient: it is more common in people who live farther from the equator (e.g., those who live in northern regions of the world).
 Exceptions include ethnic groups that are at low risk and that live far from the equator, such as the Sami, Amerindians, Canadian Hutterites, New Zealand Māori, and Canada's Inuit, as well as groups that have a relatively high risk and that live closer to the equator such as Sardinians, inland Sicilians, Palestinians, and Parsi.